What Is a Stock Drawdown?

 Is a drawdown the same as a loss?

 No. A drawdown measures the decline from a peak price and represents an unrealized paper decline.
 You only incur an actual loss if you sell while the drawdown is in effect.
-Many investors use drawdowns as buying opportunities rather than selling signals, purchasing quality assets at discounted prices during temporary declines.
+Many investors track drawdowns to judge when an asset is trading far below its own historical norms, rather than treating every decline as a selling signal.

 What is the difference between a drawdown and a correction?